Docs

 - Execute the

-sentence between the sink staging table and the sink table.
+UPSERTsentence between the sink staging table and the sink table.
 This statement will depend on the Database Vendor, it can be for exampleINSERT ...
 ON CONFLICT ...
-DO UPDATE
+DO UPDATEin PostgreSQL orMERGE INTO ...in Oracle. - Drop the sink staging table.

-So data is available in the Sink Table during the replication process.
+So data is available in the sink table during the replication process.

 2.2 Controlling Parallelism

-argument.
+ReplicaDB replicates data in parallel from most database sources.
+You can specify the number of job tasks (parallel processes) to use to perform the replication by using the -j or --jobs argument.
 Each of these arguments takes an integer value which corresponds to the degree of parallelism to employ.
 By default, four tasks are used.
 Some databases may see improved performance by increasing this value to 8 or 16.
 Do not increase the degree of parallelism beyond what your database can reasonably support.
 Connecting 100 concurrent clients to your database may increase the load on the database server to a point where performance suffers as a result.

 3. Command Line Arguments